jad-tab/jad-tab.github.io/_posts/2021-01-10-Pneumonia.md

 ## Takeaway

 A simple deep learning model has allowed me to identify pneumonia xrays from the comfort of my home.
-While  more can be done to improve this model, it was a fun test run for me.
-Maybe I could apply this same model for covid-19 cases, once some data is available ?
+Maybe I could attempt something similar for covid-19 patients, once some data is available ?